 Flexibility of the process to important fluctuations of flow and load

 In nuclear power plants, depending on whether they are in the process of being stopped or started or if they are operating in a steady state, the number of workers present in the facilities can vary significantly.
 The variability in the size of the staff directly affects the amount of wastewater generated by the laundry and showers.
 In addition, when there are stops, the necessary maintenance work is carried out, so the pollutant load increases markedly.
-The treatment proposed by Condorchem presents a high adaptation to variations both in the quantity and the composition of the wastewater produced.
+The treatment proposed by Nucleantech presents a high adaptation to variations both in the quantity and the composition of the wastewater produced.

 Strict compliance with the most demanding regulations

 All the technology used in the process is proven technology that ensures that, in addition to ensuring high efficiency in the washing process and minimizing the economic costs of treatment, effluents are discharged abroad fulfilling the requirements of the strictest regulations.

 Nucleantech has developed other treatment processes addressed to the minimization of nuclear wastes, such as the treatment of the purges of the secondary cooling circuit in the PWR nuclear power plants, the treatment of the wastewater generated in the production of UF6 in the uranium enrichment process or the treatment and minimization of low radioactivity solid waste generated in the nuclear facilities by means of pyrolysis.
 These processes are described below.

 Nucleantech technology provides an efficient solution for the treatment of the purges of the secondary cooling circuit in the PWR nuclear power plants.